increase conversions on your website

 • No Comments

-• Friction kills conversions – Slow speeds, unclear CTAs, and clunky forms push users away.
+• Friction kills conversions – Slow speeds, unclear CTAs, confusing layouts and clunky forms stop users from taking action.

-• Every section is actionable – From performance and trust to SEO and mobile, nothing is fluffy.
+• Every section is practical – From performance and trust to SEO, mobile usability and checkout, each fix is designed to improve the user journey.

 A slow website drives visitors away before they even see what you offer.
-If your pages take too long to load, users won’t wait-they’ll leave and find a faster competitor.
-Page speed also affects search rankings.
-Google penalises slow sites, making it harder for people to find you.
+If your pages take too long to load, users will not wait – they’ll leave and find a faster competitor.
+Page speed is part of how Google ranks pages, so a slow site can be harder for people to find in the first place.

-Page speed optimisation isn’t just about making things faster-it’s about keeping users engaged.
+Page speed optimisation does more than shave seconds off a load time; it keeps people engaged long enough to act.
 Faster pages improve user experience, build trust, and make it easier for visitors to complete actions.
-Whether it’s buying a product, signing up for a newsletter, or filling out a form, speed directly impacts success.
+Whether it is buying a product, signing up for a newsletter, or filling out a form, speed directly impacts success.

 Every second matters.
 According to Fast Company, Amazon calculated that a one-second delay in site speed could cost up to $1.6 billion (£1.25 billion) in sales per year.
 Even for smaller businesses, slow load times can significantly reduce conversions, drive potential customers away, and impact long-term revenue growth.